Business Models: from Linear to Circular to Regenerative

 - design the synergy business case with a broad mindset, including ecosystems services

 - be aware of the damage your product is (not) doing, which you would normally (in a linear model) throw over the wall into society

-- be aware of the good your product can be doing in restoring ecosystems services
+- be aware of the good your product can be doing in restoring ecosystems functions

 - be aware of the opportunities that stranded assets provide; here the money for investments can be found